reblws/morning-serial/README.md

 ![Morning Serial](https://user-images.githubusercontent.com/9971847/29468139-fe1f3e80-8410-11e7-9266-1d425d5ae9bd.png)
 > a real-time news aggregator

-Morning Serial provides a chronological view of the latest headlines from a variety of different online tech-oriented sources.
+Morning Serial provides a chronological view of the latest headlines from a variety of different (mostly tech-oriented) websites.
 Once the page is loaded, new headlines are inserted in the page as they come out in real-time, giving a fresh look at the latest news without any interaction by the user.
-It also includes a cool cryptocurrency ticker.
+It also includes a cryptocurrency ticker.

 ## Getting Started